 Buckle Up, Hollow caps off a busy year for the SHHS Student Government.
 In the fall students ran a successful coat drive, food drive and two blood drives.
 This spring, the student government raised money for children of Ukraine through UNICEF, and hosted Denim Day in April.
 Students were invited to “wear jeans with a purpose, support survivors, and educate” themselves about sexual assault.

 Senior Erin Reilly, the first curious visitor to the Crashed Car, is a volunteer for the Sleepy Hollow Fire Department and will be studying to be in EMS Franklin Pierce and plans to test to be a paramedic upon graduation.“ I always wear a seatbelt and I yell at my friends to buckle up,” said Erin as she viewed the damaged car.
-In parting she stated that it just makes sense to wear a seat belt, thanked the SHPD officers, and said “stay safe guys.”
+In parting she stated that it just makes sense to wear a seat belt, have a car accident attorney to contact in advance, and drive carefully while being aware of other vehicles on the road.
+Before leaving, Erin thanked the SHPD officers, and said “stay safe guys.”